Stefano Lilipaly

-Stefano Jantje Lilipaly commonly known as Fano (born 10 January 1990) is a professional footballer who plays as a winger or an attacking midfielder for Liga 1 club Dewa United, on loan from Borneo Samarinda.
+Stefano Jantje Lilipaly (born 10 January 1990) is a professional footballer who plays as a winger or an attacking midfielder for Championship club Semen Padang.
 Born in the Netherlands, he represents the Indonesia national team.

 Club career

 Utrecht

 Lilipaly played for Dutch amateur side RKSV DCG for three years before joining Eredivisie club AZ's academy in 2000.
 He moved to Utrecht the following year and progressed through their youth system.
 Lilipaly made his first team debut for Utrecht in a league game at VVV-Venlo in August 2011, and his first appearance in the starting eleven came in January 2012, where he scored the opening goal against PSV.
 He played five times for Utrecht before joining Eerste Divisie club Almere City on a free transfer in the summer of 2012.

 Almere City

 On 21 May 2012, Lilipaly joined Eerste Divise club Almere City on a two-year contract. during the 2012–13 season, Lilipaly helped his team finish 13th in the league with 22 appearances and 2 goals.
 He left the club at March 2014.